malikhan-dev/lingo/README.md

 ## Introducing The Thor Engine (v1.5.8)
 Impressive Performance of the engine has proven by our tests and benchmarks. it can Query And Validated a slice of 50 million records in 2 seconds with a fluent and rich syntax.
+Thor engine is an advanced alternative to default collections api with a huge performance improvement.

 ## Introducing lingo stream api's (v1.4.3)